RizaHKhan/cdk-for-laravel-deployment/README.md

 I hope this guide will help you setup your own app on the AWS cloud.

-## Environment
+## AWS CDK

-This will be built using AWS's CDK using Typescript.
+This will be built using AWS's CDK.
 This is a AWS specific tool that allows developers to create infrastructure as code using a declaratice programming language.
+We choose to use Typescript as our language of choice.

 After having written Cloudformation Templates, building AWS within the CDK is a breath of fresh air.